rafa-diniz/Z-Tensor/README.md

 ### Experimental video codec built from scratch in Python and PyTorch

 Z-Tensor is an experimental video codec implemented manually in Python and PyTorch using tensors.
-Every core pixel-level operation runs as a native tensororized operation, and the heavy parts of the pipeline can run on CPU or GPU.
+Every core pixel-level operation runs as a native tensorized operation, and the heavy parts of the pipeline can run on CPU or GPU.
 Lossless and lossy modes are both supported.
 It features block matching motion estimation, a custom scene-aware I-frame selection, chroma subsampling and Zstandard compression.

 The name comes from its two main components: **Z** from Zstandard, which is used as the compressor, while **Tensor** comes from PyTorch Tensors because the core pixel-level operations run as tensor ops, keeping the heavy lifting on the GPU.